lomar92/compound-interest-btc-calculator-v2/README.md

 This project also demonstrates the concept of the “4% Rule,” a popular guideline in financial planning.
 It suggests withdrawing a maximum of 4% of your portfolio annually to ensure long-term sustainability.
 While originally applied to traditional portfolios, it can also be adapted to crypto investments to plan withdrawals responsibly.

 ## Features
-- Quick calculation of compound interest for Bitcoin
+- Quick calculation of compound interest for Bitcoin or ETF or both.
 - Simple UI for adjusting principal, annual interest rate, and time frame
 - Real-time results and easy-to-read charts